input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 Cardano aims to provide an opportunity for global communities to easily access and use the blockchain in their daily lives.
 Using blockchain, you can for example send funds to your friends, pay for products or services, or use decentralized applications (DApps).
 Yet, blockchain is much more than just a financial system.

-You can go over [Essential Cardano FAQs](https://www.essentialcardano.io/faq) or [‘New to Cardano’ section on Cardano Docs](https://docs.cardano.org/new-to-cardano/introduction) to learn more about Ouroboros, ADA, and what makes Cardano a third-generation blockchain:
+You can go over [Essential Cardano FAQs](https://www.essentialcardano.io/faq) or [‘New to Cardano’ section on Cardano Docs](https://docs.cardano.org/new-to-cardano/introduction) to learn more about Ouroboros, ada, and what makes Cardano a third-generation blockchain:

 *   [What is Cardano?](https://www.essentialcardano.io/faq/what-is-cardano)